Trying Naturism for the First Time at St. Martin's Orient Beach

 Soon I came upon some gorgeous driftwood and a pile of conch (pronounced CONK) shells, so I picked up two of the bigger shells and a piece of driftwood and took them along.
 (NOTE: It is now against the law to take conch shells home as souvenirs; you can be heavily fined for trying.)

 “Hey,” one said (again breaking my concentration), “where did you get the shells?”
 I thought to myself, “Don’t faint.”
-I answered them, and they said “Do you mind if we look at them?”
+I answered them, and they said “Do you mind if we have a look at them?”
 And down they looked. . . .

 "They're beautiful," one said.